Alpha Flight: Volume 5

-During the "Fall of X" relaunch, the human members of Alpha Flight (Guardian, Snowbird, Shaman, and Puck) are ordered by Department H to hunt down mutants after the anti-mutant organization Orchis manipulates the Canadian government including Department H director Erika Doiran into declaring Canadian mutants like Argent threats to the country.
-The team's actions puts them at odds with their former mutant members Northstar and Aurora, who are joined by Aurora's lover and Wolverine's son Fang and the new Nemesis, later revealed to be Heather Hudson, with both sides battling each other.
+During the "Fall of X" relaunch, Guardian, Snowbird, Shaman, and Puck are ordered by Department H to hunt down mutants after the anti-mutant organization Orchis manipulates the Canadian government into declaring Canadian mutants threats to the country.
+The team's actions puts them at odds with their former mutant members Northstar and Aurora, who are joined by Aurora's lover and Wolverine's son Fang and the new Nemesis, later revealed to be Heather Hudson.
 Unbeknownst to Department H and the public, the two Alpha Flight factions are secretly working with each other to help smuggle Canadian mutants off-world to Shi'ar space.
 However, Alpha Flight becomes compromised when Department H deploys Box Sentinels to apprehend Canadian mutants.
-While Alpha Flight succeeds in sending the refugees to Chandilar, with their ruse getting discovered in the process and the cost of Argent getting killed by the Box Sentinels, the remaining human members are arrested by Department H for treason with a comatose Heather Hudson ending up in their medical quarters.
+Its remaining members are arrested by Department H for treason.

 Notable villains

 Alpha Flight has fought many criminals and malevolent entities.
 Many were unique to them as they were based in Canada.
 Notable examples include: